HassanKashif-pro/Frontend-Crash-Course/README.md

 * Selectors
   | Selectors is a pattern to which the attributes should be applied. eg. ID selectors, Class Selectors, Attribute Selector and Type Selctor.
 * Pseudo Classes and Elements
+  | Pseudo classes like eg: focued, link, visited or nth-child etc...